Sadar Bazaar, Delhi: Swadeshi Market

 Swadeshi Market, a dense commercial cluster within Delhi’s Sadar Bazaar, consists of hundreds of small wholesale shops selling toys, artificial jewellery, gift items, and plastic goods.
 It is one of the busiest sections of Sadar Bazaar, with lanes organized by commodity and trader associations managing daily affairs.

 Administration and politics

-Federation of Sadar Bazar Traders Association (Regd.) is the parental organisation of all the major trade associations of Sadar Bazaar.
+Federation of Sadar Bazar Traders Association, a registered entity, is the parental organisation of all the major trade associations of Sadar Bazaar.

 Sadar Bazaar is part of the Sadar-Paharganj constituency, one of the twelve administrative zones of Municipal Corporation of Delhi (MCD).
 As of 2015, this constituency is represented by Som Dutt of the Aam Aadmi Party.
 Prior to Dutt, this Vidhan Sabha constituency was represented by Rajesh Jain of the Indian National Congress (INC).
 Previously a separate parliamentary constituency, Sadar Bazaar became part of the Chandni Chowk Lok Sabha constituency following the delimitation of constituencies in 2008.
-In the 2024 Indian general election, Praveen Khandelwal of the Bharatiya Janata Party won the Chandni Chowk Lok Sabha constituency, defeating Jai Prakash Aggarwal of the Indian National Congress.
+Since 2024, Praveen Khandelwal of the Bharatiya Janata Party has represented the constituency.